aaronstevenwhite/spectrans/docs/installation.md

 This guide covers how to install Spectrans for both usage and development.

+## Platform Requirements

+**Important**: Spectrans currently supports Linux and macOS only.
+Windows is not supported at this time.

 ## Requirements

 Spectrans requires Python 3.13 or later and has the following dependencies: